-Recognizing the importance of developing leaders in community health, global heath, and research, we have developed three pathways to allow residents to further develop skills in these three areas.
-The Community Pediatrics and Advocacy Pathway (CPAP) and Global Health Pathway were started in 2008 and the Integrated Research Pathway was added in 2009.
+Recognizing the importance of developing leaders in community health, global heath and research, we have developed three pathways to allow interested residents to further develop skills in these areas.
+Our residents can apply to one of the pathways in their first year of residency, with dedicated pathway months in the R2 and R3 years.

 Integrated Research Pathway

-The Integrated Research Pathway have two dedicated research months in their R2 year and five months in their R3 year.
-Pathway faculty help residents find appropriate mentors and projects with the goal of entering fellowship training better prepared to be productive during fellowship whether at Seattle Children's Hospital or a different institution.
+Residents in the Integrated Research Pathway have two dedicated research months in their R2 year and five months in their R3 year.
+Pathway faculty help residents find appropriate mentors and projects with the goal of entering fellowship training better prepared to be productive during fellowship, whether at Seattle Children's Hospital or a different institution.
 For more information on requirements for the Integrated Research Pathway, see the